SAP-archive/btp-extend-workflow-cai-msteams/Part4-ConversationalAI/README.md

 2.11 As a final step click on **Train** to train the bot a first time.
    ![Train the bot](./images/cai_env_train.png)

-You have successfully configured the bot to trigger an SAP Cloud Integration flow in your own BTP environment, once the bot has fulfilled all requirements.
+You have successfully configured the bot to trigger an SAP Cloud Integration Flow in your own BTP environment, once the bot has fulfilled all requirements.

 <br>